Academics

 1. Faith and the Virtues

 Each day begins with Holy Mass in St. Patrick’s church.
 Scripture, stories of the saints, prayers, and hymns are woven into the fabric of each day.
-Once a week, students will learn Catholic doctrine.
-For the 2nd graders, this will include preparation for First Communion and First Confession.
-Students who have received their First Confession will have the opportunity to receive the Sacrament of Confession on a weekly basis.
-Students learn and practice the “virtue of the week” using the “Education in Virtue” program developed by the Dominican Sisters of Mary.
-Every month, the whole school focuses on growing in a particular virtue.
-STMA’s discipline policies and positive behavior recognition plan are structured according to these virtues.
+Two periods a week are formally devoted to Catechesis; STMA’s Catechesis curriculum incorporates elements of the Catechesis of the Good Shepherd.
+For the 2nd graders, Catechesis includes preparation for First Communion and First Confession.
+Students learn about and practice the virtues, and STMA’s discipline policies incorporate the language of virtue.
 Students are surrounded by an environment of beauty in the school building, classrooms, and church that brings peace to their soul, and draws their hearts and minds to God.

 2. Integrated Humanities

-STMA is using the St. Patrick’s Curriculum developed by Diana Philpott and Lisa Kearns.
+STMA is using core elements of the St. Patrick’s Curriculum developed by Diana Philpott and Lisa Kearns.
 Salvation history provides the spine of this curriculum, and it includes geography, art, architecture, religion, music, literature (with read alouds), poetry, and science.
-The skills of the Trivium, including reading, spelling, writing, handwriting, copywork, grammar, logic, vocabulary, and rhetoric are developed in the context of true, good, and beautiful books.
+The skills of the Trivium, including reading, spelling, writing, handwriting, copywork, grammar, logic, vocabulary, and rhetoric are practiced in the context of true, good, and beautiful books.
 Children are introduced to historical lands and cultures as the story of the Israelites interweaves with great civilizations.
 They recognize the Incarnation as the center of history, and follow the birth and growth of the Church as she spreads the Gospel to all lands.
 Children also grow to see that this story of salvation is their story.
 They learn that God has a plan, life is meaningful, and how they live matters greatly.
 Stories of saints and heroes develop strong imaginations and inspire virtuous ideals of goodness, nobility, and holiness.
 An explanation of the St. Patrick Curriculum can be found HERE.
+Students also learn key historical facts each year and build their knowledge of geography.

 3. Language Arts Skills (The Trivium)

 Every day, students study phonics, spelling, vocabulary, grammar, or writing with their teachers in a formal way.
-Skills learned during this time will be reviewed and practiced throughout the rest of the day.
-Phonics is the focus of grades K-1, spelling is the focus of grades 2 and 3, and grammar, vocabulary, and paragraph composition are the focus of grades 4 and 5.
+Skills learned during this time are reviewed and practiced throughout the rest of the day.

 4. Latin (The Trivium)

-Kindergarteners, 1st and 2nd graders are exposed to the Latin language through hymns and prayers.
-Students begin to formally learn Latin in 3rd grade.
+Kindergarteners and 1st graders are exposed to the Latin language through hymns and prayers.
+Students begin to formally learn Latin in 2nd grade with the help of the University of Dallas’s Latin through Stories.
 Latin is an extremely logical language, and as students learn their grammar and syntax, they better understand the workings of the English language, and learn to think more logically.
 The study of Latin has a privileged place in STMA’s curriculum because it is the language of the Roman Catholic Church, and the root of modern Romance languages.

 5. Mathematics (The Quadrivium)